The technique

 To achieve this goal, it is not uncommon to have to repeat operations 10 or more times.

-The assembly of a simple beak can take me a few days to 1 week.
+The assembly of a simple beak or feet can take me a few days.

 Gluing brush hairs or human hair so short and fine is a challenge because they fly away at the slightest breath of air and which are unfortunately often repelled by the glue which makes a repelling magnet, its force repels the object to be glued.
 So I have to start over because it just gets stuck askew most of the time.